FullStackForger/fs-angular-assignments/README.md

 Setting up development environment involves installing [gruntjs](http://gruntjs.com/) with CLI option and configuring it to automate builds, open application in default browser and auto-reload when changes occur on *.js, *.css and *.html source files.

-### Next steps
- * Results pagination or infinite scrolling
- * Unit tests with Karma
- * Integration tests with Protractor